 Xaviera Simmons’ contribution, The structure the labor the foundation the escape the pause, is composed of sculptural forms – each baring landscapes of text culled from historical documents foundational to racial disenfranchisement in the United States.
 The works are a monument to promises denied, offering insight into governmental policies that continue to shape the racial caste system we live within presently.

-Rendering of The structure the labor the foundation the escape the pause, 2020.
+The structure the labor the foundation the escape the pause, 2020.
 Courtesy of the artist and David Castillo Gallery.
+Image by Sara Morgan.

 CALL AND RESPONSEON VIEW FROM OCTOBER 10